Toyota denies report that Ford Focus topped 2012 sales

-BANGALORE/TOKYO, April 10 (Reuters) - Toyota Motor Corp said on Wednesday its Corolla was the world’s top selling car of 2012, contradicting rival Ford which claimed top spot for its Focus model.
+BANGALORE/TOKYO (Reuters) - Toyota Motor Corp (7203.T) said on Wednesday its Corolla was the world’s top selling car of 2012, contradicting rival Ford (F.N) which claimed top spot for its Focus model.

 Ford said on Tuesday it sold 1.02 million Focus compact cars last year, citing data from automotive consulting firm Polk.